Yoh67/sample-backend/README.md

 ## 🎈 Usage <a name="usage"></a>
-There are a few endpoints that enable the use of Create, Read, Upload, and Delete (CRUD) operations against the database that can be manipulated manually.
+There is a RESTful API endpoint that can perform basic Create, Read, Update, and Delete (CRUD) operations against the database.
 ```
-/read/<user_id>
+/api/users/
-/insert/<user_id>
+/api/users/<user_id>
 ```

 As more functionality is included this will be updated to reflect additional usage!